How do I properly deposit a decedent’s refund check into an estate bank account in North Carolina?

 Detailed Answer

 When you serve as personal representative for a decedent’s estate in North Carolina, you must handle all estate funds with care and in compliance with state law.
 A refund check—whether from the IRS, NCDOR, or another agency—belongs to the estate.
-NC General Statute §28B-12(A)(4) requires you to deposit estate funds into a trust account at a financial institution in this State.
+N.C.
+Gen. Stat. § 28A-13-3(a)(4) requires you to receive and deposit estate funds in a financial institution as a fiduciary.
 Here’s how to do it correctly:

 1. Obtain Your Letters Testamentary or Letters of Administration